Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 1. Whink Cleaner

 At one point, I thought my remodeled bathroom was permanently damaged from iron stains, but this cleaner surprised me.
-Whink totally restored my badly stained ceramic tile and toilet, making both look brand new again.
+Whink totally restored my badly stained ceramic tile and toilet, making both look brand new again without causing damage.

 There is another Whink cleaner called Rust Remover, but the Lime and Rust Remover is safe for my acrylic bathtub.
-The stronger acetic content of the regular Rust Remover is not recommended for a plastic bathtub.
+The stronger acetic content of the regular Rust Remover is not recommended for a plastic bathtub because it can actually cause damage.
+For metal tubs, it's fine.

-This cleaner contains sulfamic and hydroxyacetic acid that effectively dissolves mineral staining.
-Protective gloves are needed, although I've spilled this stuff on my skin before without a chemical burn.
+Note: This cleaner contains sulfamic and hydroxyacetic acid that effectively dissolves mineral staining.
+Protective gloves are needed when cleaning, although I've spilled this stuff on my skin before without a chemical burn.

 Vinegar is probably the best natural alternative to chemical cleaning products.
 Before I resorted to Whink cleaner, I used white distilled vinegar mixed with a little lemon juice in a spray bottle.
 As you can imagine, cleaning shower walls with vinegar smells horrible, but it works.
 Vinegar also works great for removing bathroom mold and mildew.